 However, language can be a huge wall between different people in terms of communication.
 Not being able to communicate, not understanding someone fully, not understanding at all, or worse, a misunderstanding because of the language barrier, is extremely frustrating.

 For those of you who have some time to spare while having a good laugh – and in the meantime get my point -, you can watch this hilarious guy.
 Do we really need to learn all of those just to communicate?
 In any case, go on reading (as well as the follow-up parts, this article is only part 1 of a series).

 Is English really that difficult?

-Although I was born in France, I’ve been lucky to have been exposed to the English language almost since birth, so I don’t mind speaking it.
+Although I was born in France, I’ve been lucky to have been exposed to English almost since birth, so I don’t mind speaking it.
 In fact, English serves me well, personally.
 However, not everyone is as lucky as I am.

-Let’s face it: English is incredibly hard to learn, read, write and speak for a large portion of the world’s human beings.
+Let’s face it: English is incredibly hard to learn, read, write, and speak for a large portion of the world’s human beings.
 It’s not even easy for natives!

 Pronunciation of English sounds is very challenging for a large portion of non-native English speakers (ever heard a French or a Chinese person struggling to speak English and get the sounds right?).
 Many speakers of other languages can’t make the difference between some English sounds, especially the vowels, for instance, “sheet” and another word which I will let you guess. 💩 And another one is “peace”.
 Yes, you got that one right too.

 So, how do you expect people to pronounce things correctly when they can’t even hear and make a difference between the different sounds?